 Pittsburgh Arts & Lectures encourages persons with disabilities to attend all events we present.

 ASL, CART, and Hearing Assistive Devices

 If you would like to request ASL interpretation, CART services, or hearing assistive devices, or if you have questions about the physical access provided, please contact Shanna Carrick by email or by phone (412.622.8866) in advance of your participation or visit.

-If a wheelchair location is desired, please notify the ticket service representative at the time of purchase.
+If wheelchair accessible seating is needed, please notify the ticket service representative at the time of purchase.

 Service animals are welcome at all of our events!

 The Carnegie Music Hall has three floors, all accessible by elevator.
 Most seats on the second and third floor balconies have steps, with a railing, leading down to the front of the balcony.